How exactly do you say where are you from in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Now that you’ve seen how to say where are you from in Italian, you might want to keep learning Italian online with these free Italian resources:

-❤️ If you liked this lesson on how do you say where are you from in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say where are you from in Italian, consider sharing it with your social media friends who are also studying Italian.